-Analogous to the need for powerful survey telescopes in combination with the 8-10 m-class telescopes and the future ELTs, observations with a mm-sub-mm interferometer like ALMA need to be prepared for by surveys in this wavelength domain.
+Analogously to the need for powerful survey telescopes in combination with the 8-10m class telescopes and the future ELTs, observations with a mm-submm interferometer like ALMA need to be prepared for by surveys in this wavelength domain.
 This needs large aperture single dish telescopes equipped with multi-pixel array detectors and development of these devices is a critical area in which Europe needs to advance further.
-With the JCMT, APEX and multi-pixel bolometric and heterodyne receivers, Europe already has made steps in this direction.
-However, it will be necessary to decide on the long-term role for these two facilities, and to weigh future investments in them against the capabilities offered by a larger diameter single dish telescope placed at an extremely high altitude (> 5000 m).
-Such a project, the

-Cornell Caltech Atacama Telescope (CCAT), is currently under study in the US, and some European groups have shown an interest in participating.
+With the JCMT and with APEX and multi-pixel bolometric and heterodyne receivers, Europe already has made steps in this direction.
+However, it will be necessary to decide on the long-term role of these two facilities, and to weigh future investments in them against the capabilities offered by a larger diameter single dish telescope placed at an extremely high altitude (>5000m).
+Such a project, called CCAT, is currently under study in the US, and some European groups have shown an interest to participate.
 The evaluation of these different options should be one of the outcomes of the long-term planning exercise recommended above (Section 4.3.3).

-ESA's Planck satellite will characterise the CMB with unprecedented sensitivity, wavelength coverage and angular resolution; however, Planck's ability to measure CMB polarisation - a topic that has been strongly highlighted in the SV document - will be limited.
-Based on the results from Planck, ground-based, balloon-borne and, potentially, satellite experiments aimed at better measurements of CMB polarisation have to be developed.
+ESA's Planck satellite will characterize the CMB with unprecedented sensitivity, wavelength coverage and angular resolution; however, Planck's ability to measure CMB polarization - a topic that has been strongly highlighted in the SV documen - will be limited.
+Based on the results from

+Planck, ground-based, balloon-borne, and potentially satellite experiments aimed at better measurements of CMB polarization have to be developed.
 This calls for sustained R&D activities in preparation for such future facilities.

-Essentially all branches of observational astronomy depend strongly on the availability of ever better detectors; none of the high priority projects in this Roadmap would be possible without state-of-the-art devices such as high performance CCDs, large-format infrared arrays, or low noise sub-mm receivers.
-Promising developments for future projects include advanced versions of these established technologies, but also, for example, superconductor devices capable of providing energy discrimination for each detected photon in the infrared, visible and X-ray ranges.
-Europe should continue to engage in R&D on detector technologies, not least because, at present, many projects have to rely on a single source - in some cases with delivery restrictions - capable of manufacturing their detectors.
+Essentially all branches of observational astronomy depend strongly on the availability of ever better detectors; none of the high-priority projects in this Roadmap would be possible without state-of-theart devices such as high-performance CCDs, large-format infrared arrays, or low-noise sub-mm receivers.
+Promising developments for future projects include advanced versions of these established technologies, but also for example superconductor devices capable of providing energy discrimination for each detected photon in the infrared, visible, and X-ray ranges.
+Europe should continue to engage in R&D on detector technologies, not the least because at present many projects have to rely on a single source - in some cases with delivery restrictions - capable of manufacturing their detectors.

-Most of these preparatory activities for future instruments, facilities and missions require collaborative research involving scientific institutions with specific expertise in their respective areas of astronomy, as well as industry on all levels from small and medium-size enterprises with high technology portfolios to large companies capable of acting as prime contractors for major space missions.
+Most of these preparatory activities for future instruments, facilities, and missions require collaborative research involving scientific institutions with specific expertise in their respective area of astronomy, as well as industry on all levels from small and medium-size enterprises with high-technology portfolios to large companies capable of acting as prime contractors for major space missions.
 In the past, the EC Framework Programmes have been exceedingly successful in fostering pan-European cooperation in important areas such as the development of adaptive optics for large telescopes, the preparation of the Square Kilometre Array, and the construction of sophisticated instrumentation for planned and existing telescopes and interferometers, but the first round of infrastructure contracts in FP7 indicates a drastic drop in this type of support.

-Recommendation.
-That upcoming FP7 calls and subsequent Framework Programmes provide similar opportunities for forward-looking collaborations between academia and industry in the preparation of advanced observing facilities.
-These EU-funded programmes should be complemented by coordinated activities of the national funding agencies, as exemplified by the recent joint call for proposals on Common Tools for Future Large sub-mm Facilities initiated by ASTRONET.
+Recommendation: That upcoming FP7 calls and subsequent Framework Programmes provide similar opportunities for forward-looking collaborations between academia and industry in preparation of advanced observing facilities.

+These EU-funded programmes should be complemented by coordinated activities of the national funding agencies, as exemplified by the recent joint call for proposals on "tools for sub-mm facilities" initiated by ASTRONET.
 Such joint calls can address specific technology needs and national priorities flexibly within the framework of agreed-upon European strategies.